 is created that maps the prefix (which are assigned Prefix IDs in the symbol resolution

 process) to the URI.
-Each unique namespace binding has a unique namespace id (NSID) and
+Each unique namespace binding has a unique namespace id (NSID)

-every prefix contains a bit vector marking every NSID that has ever been associated with
+every prefix contains a bit vector marking every NSID that has ever been associated

 it within the document.
 For example, in Table VI, the prefix binding